In a previous post, I argued that management advice books just aren’t worth the time you might spend reading them.

 Managers and managers-to-be can easily [my emphasis] discover how to become good managers by following the recommendations in the sections that follow (p.
 24).

 Great – or at least let’s hope so, right?
 Otherwise why bother reading further… But if becoming a good manager is so “easy,” wouldn’t we expect to see more of them?

 [S]imply reading a book (even this one) or watching someone else manage…isn’t enough (p.
 27).

-So let me reiterate my final bit of advice to you: Put down that management advice book you may be reading.
+So let me reiterate my advice one last time: Put down that management advice book you may be reading.

 It’s just not worth your time.

 Furusten, Staffan.
 Popular Management Books: How they are made and what they mean for organizations (1999).
-New York, NY: Routledge, p.
+New York: Routledge, p.
 142&58.

 Hucszynski, Andrzej.
 Management Gurus – Revised Edition (1996).
 New York: Routledge, p.
 66.

 Rosenzweig, Phil.
 The Halo Effect…and the Eight Other Business Delusions That Deceive Managers (2007) New York: The Free Press, multiple pages.

 Jackson, Brad.
 Management Gurus and Management Fashions (2001) New York: Routledge, p.
 39.